abdulrahmanonimisi/Platform-Explorers-Cohort-1/README.md

 2. **Describe the Problem** – Explain the issue or use case you addressed.
 3. **Share Your Solution**– Detail how you solved the problem in your GitHub repository.
 4. **Include Visuals** – Add screenshots or videos of your process.
-5. **Promote Your Work** – Post your use case on LinkedIn and Twitter, explaining the problem and your solution.
+5. **Promote Your Work** – Post your use case on LinkedIn and Twitter, explaining the problem and your solution, and add the link to your GitHub repository.
 Use relevant hashtags (#PlatformExplorers #PublicLearning #Recruiter, plus tech and career-specific tags).
-Tag all cohort coaches to maximize reach.
+Tag Platform Explorers and all cohort coaches to maximize reach.

 <br> <br>